sirportly/whmcs/README.md

 `SSO URL` This is the URL to your WHMCS installation and the following /modules/addons/sirportly/sso.php

 The rest of the fields are optional

+## Knowledge base Integration
+To show a Sirportly knowledge base instead of the built-in version you need to navigate to the WHMCS admin area, Setup > Addon Modules and enter the ID of a knowledge base from within Sirportly in to the field `Knowledge Base ID`